 Sometimes it's hard to get in to see us in the Writing Center.
 Luckily, we are able to work with students through email.
 Using the link below you can email us your work.
 We have a turn-around time of 24-48 hours for 5 pages (longer papers have a longer turn around time).
 We ask that you submit the assignment, rubric, or any other directions that will help us tailor our feedback to fit your needs.
-Our current hours are Monday, Wednesday, and Thursday from 8am to 6pm; Tuesday from 8am to 5pm; and Friday from 8am to 5pm in person and 5pm to 6pm virtually.
+Fall Hours: Monday through Friday 8 am to 6 pm

 How do I submit my work?

 Interested in working with the writing center in-person?
 Come by and see us!

 You can make an appointment by calling or emailing us.
 We take walk-ins as well.
 Our appointments last from 45 minutes to an hour.
 We are located on the second floor of the Spalding University Library.
 Spring Hours: Monday through Friday 8 am to 6 pm.
 Our staff is really friendly and knowledgeable.
 Our goal is to help you with your writing.

 Email: [email protected]